 To mark its 30th anniversary in 2011 CCDT replaced the word "Children’s" with "Contemporary" in its name, signifying the Company's maturation from the 1980s start-up whose age limit for dancers was 14 years and whose repertoire had yet to include more than one hundred works by many of the country’s leading creators and designers.

 Celebrating this anniversary at Fleck Dance Theatre, the Company showcased dances by Tedd Robinson, Danny Grossman, Robert Glumbek, Carol Anderson, Susie Burpee, Deborah Lundmark and David Earle.
-Stellar works by Andrea Nann, Michael Trent, Peter Chin, Roberto Campanella, Margie Gillis, Bill Coleman, William Yong, Santee Smith, Serge Bennathan, Peggy Baker and some forty other dance-makers including UK's Alexander Whitley and US's Colin Connor, Jennifer Archibald, Charles Moulton, and Kevin Wynn, completing one of the country’s most diverse contemporary repertoires and arguably the world’s largest oeuvre designed primarily for young dancers and young audiences.
+Stellar works by Hanna Kiel, Jera Wolfe, Andrea Nann, Michael Trent, Peter Chin, Roberto Campanella, Margie Gillis, Bill Coleman, William Yong, Santee Smith, Serge Bennathan, Peggy Baker and some forty other dance-makers including UK's Alexander Whitley and US's Colin Connor, Jennifer Archibald, Charles Moulton, Nicole Caruana, and Kevin Wynn, complete one of the country’s most diverse contemporary repertoires and arguably the world’s largest oeuvre designed primarily for young dancers and young audiences.
 Culminating its 30th birthday celebration, the company won the Toronto Arts Foundation’s prestigious Arts for Youth Award.

 During recent years CCDT has divided its presentations between two annual engagements on Harbourfront Centre's NextSteps associated with eleven matinees for schools at Fleck Dance Theatre and two to four weeks of Ontario touring, presenting school matinees in communities' theatres.
 With the inception of Ontario Arts Council's international touring program and the new potential for crowd funding, the company expanded its horizons in July 2014, representing Canada at the Commonwealth Youth Dance Festival in Glasgow where The Scotsman Newspaper reviewer wrote, "The Canadian Contemporary Dance Theatre did their country proud… with a professionalism that belied their age."
 In October 2015 CCDT culminated a 27-year relationship with the José Limón Dance Company, joining them and other international companies to perform selections from the Limón repertoire at New York's storied Joyce Theater, in a two-week celebration of the Limón Company's 70th anniversary.
 An audience that included many of the Limón company's current and former members awarded CCDT's opening performance of excerpts from The Winged a standing ovation.
 Most recently, CCDT was featured in Harbourfront Centre’s inaugural Junior International Festival and at Fall for Dance North, Canada’s premiere international dance festival.